Injured protestor files suit against City and unnamed officer – Press Release

 Injured protestor files suit against City and unnamed officer

-The Law Offices of Elston, Donnahoo & Williams filed a federal complaint on January 7, 2022 against the City of Asheville and an unnamed police officer due to injuries sustained by their client that occurred while attending the protests that took place in downtown Asheville on May 31, 2020.
+Brian Elston Law filed a federal complaint on January 7, 2022 against the City of Asheville and an unnamed police officer due to injuries sustained by their client that occurred while attending the protests that took place in downtown Asheville on May 31, 2020.
 The Complaint alleges a constitutional claim against the unnamed police officer and several state law tort claims against the unnamed police officer and City.
 “We look forward to pursuing justice on behalf of our client about what happened to him that night,” says attorney Brian Elston.

 Information related to this case appeared in an Asheville Citizen Times article on January 11, 2022.
 A subscription may be needed to view the article.